+'''

-FTIIMG(unit,bitpix,naxis,naxes, > status) FTIIMGLL(unit,bitpix,naxis,naxesll, > status)
+FTIIMG(unit,bitpix,naxis,naxes, > status)

+FTIIMGLL(unit,bitpix,naxis,naxesll, > status)

+'''

 8 Insert a new ASCII TABLE extension immediately following the CHDU.
 Any following extensions will be shifted down to make room for the new extension.
 If there are no other following extensions then the new table extension will simply be appended to the end of the file.
 The new extension will become the CHDU.
 The FTITABLL routine is identical to the FTITAB routine except that the 2nd and 3rd parameters (that give the size of the table) are 64-bit integers rather than 32-bit integers.
+Under normal circumstances, the nrows and nrowsll parameters should have a value of 0; CFITSIO will automatically update the number of rows as data is written to the table.

 9 Insert a new binary table extension immediately following the CHDU.
 Any following extensions will be shifted down to make room for the new extension.
 If there are no other following extensions then the new bintable extension will simply be appended to the end of the file.
 The new extension will become the CHDU.
 The FTIBINLL routine is identical to the FTIBIN routine except that the 2nd parameter (that gives the length of the table) is a 64-bit integer rather than a 32-bit integer.
+Under normal circumstances, the nrows and nrowsll parameters should have a value of 0; CFITSIO will automatically update the number of rows as data is written to the table.

-FTIBIN(unit,nrows,tfields,ttype,tform,tunit,extname,varidat > status) FTIBINLL(unit,nrowsll,tfields,ttype,tform,tunit,extname,varidat > status)
+''' FTIBIN(unit,nrows,tfields,ttype,tform,tunit,extname,varidat > status) FTIBINLL(unit,nrowsll,tfields,ttype,tform,tunit,extname,varidat > status) '''